chop-analytics/analyst-take-home-task/README.md

 - [5 datasets](datasets) (all data you need is found within the provided datasets)
 - [A data dictionary](data-dictionary.xlsx) defining each dataset and its fields
+- (Optional) [SQL setup instructions](sql-setup) for help loading the DDL and data into a database if doing the exercise in SQL

 ## Instructions